Zerodistraction-max/Dog-bread-analyser/README.md

 ## 🛠️ How It Works

-The Dog Breed Analyzer is powered by a **deep learning model** trained on a vast dataset of dog images.
+The Dog Breed Analyzer is powered by a **transfer learning model** trained on a vast dataset of dog images.
 When you upload an image:
 1. The model processes the image.
 2. Extracts features using a CNN backbone.
 3. Returns the most probable dog breed.